straup/php-lib-enplacify/README.md

 If you don't want to bother using flamework I've included just enough real and mock flamework code so that this code will run on its own.
 Take a look at the `test.php` file for details.

+To do:
+--

+* Fix outstanding bugs

+* Move the caching out of lib_enplacify and back in to the service specific libraries

 See also:
 --